 All you need is a spoon to sprinkle them over any food you already like to eat to get your daily recommended amount.
 Add them to your cereals, oatmeal, yoghurt, salad, etc.

 3 simple steps to add chia seeds to your diet

 - Buy yourself a larger quantity of 100% pure, organic chia seeds.
 Maybe you’re asking yourself where to buy them?
 You can get high quality organic seeds in health food stores but also online.
 (Chia’s property to bind toxins makes them vulnerable to pesticides, and that’s why I highly recommend opting for organic seeds.)
 Make sure to compare prices and packs very closely!
 The Nutiva brand (among others) offers excellent quality for a reasonable price:

 => Nutiva Organic Chia Seeds, 2 pack – organic 32 Ounce (Affiliate Link)

 - Make it a daily habit to sprinkle 1 teaspoon of chia seeds over your salads or integrate them in your breakfast cereals each day.
 I’m reaping the its benefits automatically each day as part of the homemade muesli I eat in the morning.

 - Practice awareness in your family.
 You can imagine that this whole-grain food doesn't not come with a cheap price tag.
 By adding them to your meals regularly, you give you and your family a big health gift and a wonderful reward at the same time.

 There are so many great chia recipes just waiting for you to discover them, including smoothies, pudding, porridge, bread, muffins, and cookies.
 Just do a quick research online and you'll find many chia inspirations that can help you reap the many benefits.
-Here are two of my own:
+Here are some suggestions:

 Use chia in sauces as a thickener and to cakes and muffins as an egg replacement.

 Weight loss properties